risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-neon-cdc.md

 ## 3. Connect to the Neon PostgreSQL Server

-You can connect to Neon through Neon's SQL Editor, psql, or from other clients or applications.
+You can connect to Neon through the SQL Editor in Neon, psql, or from other clients or applications.

-For more information about Neon, please refer to [Neon's official documentation](https://neon.tech/docs/introduction).
+For more information about Neon, please refer to the [official documentation of Neon](https://neon.tech/docs/introduction).

 ## 4. Configure Neon for CDC
 1. Ensure that `wal_level` is `logical`.
 Check by using the following statement.